dylanhamada/blog-project/README.md

 ## Available Scripts

-In the project directory, you can run the following:
+In the project directory, you can run the following commands:

 ### `npm start`